GaetanFrejoux/GaetanFrejoux/README.md

 ## About me

 My name is Gaëtan Fréjoux.
-I'm studying computer science at the university of Poitiers in France.
-Currently a trainee for Serli.
+I'm currently working for Serli as a Software developer

 ## Contact me